The Plague and Promise of Darkness

 January 22, 2021

-Then the LORD said to Moses, “Hold out your arm toward the sky that there may be darkness upon the land of Egypt, a darkness that can be touched.”
+Then God said to Moses, “Hold out your arm toward the sky that there may be darkness upon the land of Egypt, a darkness that can be touched.”
 (Exodus 10:21)

 I am struck by the description in the text of the plague of darkness, “a darkness that can be touched.”
 This darkness is palpable…it is visceral.
 It is around us and inside us.
 It is painful.
 For many of us, the COVID-19 pandemic has been a “darkness that can be touched.”